tc39/notes/es9/2018-03/mar-20.md

 DT: I was just curious if we could have remote meetings or multi-site meetings?
 It means more media but less travel.

-DE: we need to have good video call setups
+DE: We need to have good video call setups

-API: its kind of short timing for us, we are hosting in may, but we have a big office here. its a bit too short notice.
+API: Its kind of short timing for us, we are hosting in may, but we have a big office here.

-BFS: I know that GoDaddy has offered, but we're not on a coast…
+BFS: I know that GoDaddy has offered, but we're not on a coast...

-BFS: Are we West Coast enough?
-(Laughs…)

 DE: Some people want direct flights from the big cities. (out of time) Do we want to adopt this template?